MaLSAMi/documentation/docs/distributor.md

-## Modules

-Distributor

-## Distributor Functions
+## Distributor functions

-"""Setting max machines to whichever value you would like.
-You can change this as the distributor is running as this only affects the maximum total number of spawned machines"""
+Setting max machines to whichever value you would like.
+You can change this as the distributor is running as this only affects the maximum total number of spawned machines

         set_max_machine_value(numMachines)

 Function to check if the distributor is working or not.

         get_distributor_state()

+Return current maximum value of allowable active machines

         get_max_machine_value

+Given a taskset and other data provided by the sessions class (optional), this will add the taskset to the TaskSetQueue.
+Then it will distribute the taskset by either spawning a new machine or assigning it to the current available machines running.
+Distributor must be running at least one job for it to be active.

         add_job(taskete, session_parameters)

-"Each job contians a 'takset' for the distributor to handle. "
+Kill all machines that are currently running

+        kill_all

 ## Machine Functions